teracyhq/dev/docs/basic_usage.rst

     $ vagrant provision --provision-with shell

-And it should display the output of the ip address.
+And it should display the output of the IP address.